Published Jeremy. Last Updated on March 3, 2023.

 Disclaimers: We use demographic data, email opt-ins, display advertising, and affiliate links to operate this site.
 Please review our Terms and Conditions for more information.
 This website is intended for those of legal drinking age in your jurisdiction.

-Shenandoah Valley has been making a name for itself as a prominent AVA in Virginia, and during my travels around northern Virginia (exploring places like Skyline Drive and Shenandoah Caverns), I was fortunate enough to visit several wineries in the area.
+Shenandoah Valley has been making a name for itself as a prominent AVA for Virginia grapes, and during my travels around northern Virginia (exploring places like Skyline Drive and Shenandoah Caverns), I was fortunate enough to visit several wineries and vineyards near Shenandoah National Park.

-If you find yourself nearby and are in the mood for a glass of wine, a flight or simply want to have a great view while picking up some bottles to go you'll do well to check out the following northern Virginia vineyards!
+If you find yourself nearby and are in the mood for a glass of wine, a flight or simply want to have a great view while picking up some bottles to go you'll do well to check out the following wineries in Shenandoah Valley!

 Shenandoah Vineyards is considered to be the 2nd oldest vineyard in Virginia and is home to many legacy vines.
 But while this one has a history tracing back to 1976, production at the winery slowed down a fair bit until it changed ownership in 2018.
 Since then the winery has ramped back up production and now has a wonderful portfolio of wines you need to try during a visit.